Quality of service from Laker Legal in regard to selling our house was excellent, they were very friendly and worked very effectively.

 No party to any relationship should ever have to tolerate harassment or actual violence from their partner or former partner.
 If you find yourself in this unhappy situation it is very important that you seek help urgently.

-We can act swiftly in order to make an application to the court for your immediate protection and in urgent and appropriate cases this can be done on an ex parte basis which means that protection would be granted to you urgently on an interim basis without your partner or former partner being in front of the court.
+We can act swiftly in order to make an application to the court for your immediate protection and in urgent and appropriate cases this can be done on an ex parte basis (without notice) which means that protection would be granted to you urgently on an interim basis without your partner or former partner being in front of the court.

 We realise that seeking help in such a situation is a very huge step for you to take.